 The prevention of radicalisation, post conflict reconstruction and peacebuilding are key issues in today’s world.
-Families, communities, governments are looking for the best way to prevent conflict and maintain peace.
+Families, communities, governments are all looking for the best way to prevent conflict and maintain peace.

 At UN and EU level

-They are willing to explore how to implement security resolution 1325 on women, peace and security and the related resolutions which recognise the disproportionate impact that war and conflict has on mothers and children and highlight the fact that historically women have been left out of peace processes and stabilisation efforts.
+They are willing to explore how to implement security resolution 1325 on women, peace and security and the related resolutions that recognise the disproportionate impact that war and conflict has on mothers and children and highlight the fact that historically women have been left out of peace processes and stabilisation efforts.

 International conference on May 2018 #Mothers4Peace